nautechsystems/nautilus_trader/README.md

 for Python through [C extension modules](https://docs.python.org/3/extending/extending.html).
 The vast majority of the production code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.

+## What is Rust?

+[Rust](https://www.rust-lang.org/) is a multi-paradigm programming language designed for performance and safety, especially safe concurrency.
+Rust is blazingly fast and memory-efficient (comparable to C and C++): with no runtime or garbage collector.
+It can power mission-critical systems, run on embedded devices, and easily integrates with other languages.

+Rust’s rich type system and ownership model guarantees memory-safety and thread-safety deterministically — eliminating many classes of bugs at compile-time.

+The project increasingly utilizes Rust for core performance-critical components.
+Python language binding is handled through Cython, with static libraries linked at compile-time before the wheel binaries are packaged, so a user does not need to have Rust installed to run NautilusTrader.
+In the future as more Rust code is introduced, [PyO3](https://pyo3.rs/v0.15.1/) will be leveraged for easier Python bindings.
+It is expected that eventually all Cython will be eliminated from the codebase.

 ## Architecture (data flow)

 ![Architecture](https://github.com/nautechsystems/nautilus_trader/blob/develop/docs/_images/architecture-overview.png?raw=true "architecture")